Dental Office Patient Forms

 1. Medical History Card

-You can create a card on your computer or visit a website like MedIDs.com, which offers free templates that you can print out and Laminate to keep in your wallet so that you’ll have it with you.
+You can create a card on your computer or visit a website like MedIDs.com, which offers free templates that you can print out and laminate to keep in your wallet so that you’ll have it with you any time you visit out dental office.
 Also, in an emergency situation, most EMTs will look inside your wallet for your identification and any medical information you may carry.

 Key information includes: